FlowFuse/website/src/blog/2024/11/why-uns-need-data-modeling.md

 <!--more-->

-By applying a solid data model, you can turn scattered, unstructured data into a cohesive, meaningful system that not only supports better decision-making but also drives operational improvements.
-This post will explore why data modeling is crucial for making your UNS function effectively and how it turns scattered data into valuable insights.
+By applying a solid data model, you can turn scattered, unstructured data into a cohesive, meaningful system that not only supports better decision-making but also drives operational improvements. let's explore what data modeling is and why it is crucial for making your UNS function effectively and how it turns scattered data into valuable insights.

 At its core, **data modeling** is the process of designing how data will be structured, organized, and stored within the UNS.
 It’s about creating a blueprint or framework that defines the relationships between different data points, ensuring they’re logically structured, easily accessible, and aligned with the business's needs.